lukesnc/redbean/README.md

 ## Setup

+Start by installing via system package manager: `ngrok ffmpeg`

-You will need to install `ngrok` via your system's package manager.
-Then authenticate to ngrok.
+You will need to authenticate to ngrok after installing it.

 Create a Python virtual environment and install dependencies: